 Getting out of debt doesn’t occur overnight.
 It may take several years to achieve, and that’s okay.
+Follow the 5 tips below to get out of debt and begin saving mre.
 As long as you take it one step at a time and maintain discipline, you will get out of debt and on your path to financial freedom.

 1. Get a plan for your student loans